Winter Dry Skin Problems and Solutions

 Problem: Chilly, arid conditions can lead to temperamental, tingling, red skin that is more sensitized and reactive.
 You can try covering it up with makeup but calmingly neutralizing redness and restoring your skin is the far better way to go.

 Solution: Tone down reddened skin with soothing antioxidants, skin-replenishing ingredients, and skin-drenching hydrators.
 Our CALM Redness Relief Repairing Serum combines these elements in a lightweight solution for all skin types to immediately soothes temperamental skin and diminish redness.
+It's great for sensitive skin, even skin prone to rosacea.

 If you’re frustrated by reddened skin year round, don’t stop at the serum—consider our comprehensive CALM Redness Relief Collection for Normal to Dry Skin or Normal to Oily Skin.